nabalma/aws-montreal-usergroup-terraform-workshop/lab2-ec2-variables/README.md

 2. Costs:
    - This lab creates resources that may incur AWS charges
    - Remember to run `terraform destroy` when done
    - The t2.micro instance is free-tier eligible

-3. Variable Customization:
-   - Use terraform.tfvars for persistent variable values
-   - Use -var flag for one-time variable changes
-   - Use environment variables (TF_VAR_variable_name) for sensitive data